webelcomau/EJBvsCDIvsJSF/README.md

-#### SUMMARY OF TYPICAL RESULTS

-See the `/results` folder for some simple annotated text files that show some results for typical backing bean cases, and for each of the session bean types, under @Inject and @EJB.

-#### ABOUT THE TEST PAGES AND NAVIGATION CASES IN DETAIL
+#### ABOUT THE BACKING BEAN TEST PAGES AND NAVIGATION CASES IN DETAIL

+*Although the ultimate aim of this test app is to investigate when and whether injected session beans are released, this is ultimately dictated by the scope of the backing beans into which the session beans are injected, and for scopes such as @ViewScoped, how one navigated away from the test pages (the "view").*

-Each test web page has hopefully clear instructions.
+Each backing bean test web page has (hopefully) clear instructions.

 Each test page (for each different backing bean type) offers the same selection of navigation cases for leaving the scoped page and landing at